 Windows: “certUtil -hashfile DOWNLOADEDFILENAME SHA256”

-Check that the output hashfile matches the one downloaded from the website in the previous step.
+The computer thinks for 20 seconds or so.
+Then, check that the output hashfile matches the one downloaded from the website in the previous step.
 If it’s identical, you can proceed.

-Next, download and install Balena Etcher.
+Download and install Balena Etcher.
 Link

 I was unable to find the digital signature for this.
 If you know how, please let me know and I’ll update this article.